Capitol Records: Ownership under EMI

-The Capitol of the World series introduced in 1956 and active into the 1970s encompassed German Beer Drinking Songs, Honeymoon in Rome, Australian Aboriginals, and Kasongo!
+The Capitol of the World series, introduced in 1956 and active into the 1970s, encompassed German Beer Drinking Songs, Honeymoon in Rome, Australian Aboriginals, and Kasongo!
 Modern Music of the Belgian Congo.
 Many were produced by Dave Dexter Jr. This series contained over 400 albums.
 It was also in this period that Capitol issued Christmas music recordings from various countries outside the United States.
-In the 1960s Capitol established subsidiary labels including Tower Records.
+In the 1960s, Capitol established subsidiary labels including Tower Records.
 Capitol was the US distributor of the Beatles' Apple Records.

-In October 1979, EMI merged with Thorn Electrical Industries to form Thorn EMI and, due to business models increasingly diverging, on August 16, 1996, Thorn EMI's shareholders voted to demerge.
+In October 1979, EMI merged with Thorn Electrical Industries to form Thorn EMI, and, due to business models increasingly diverging, on August 16, 1996, Thorn EMI's shareholders voted to demerge.
 The resulting media company was then known as the EMI Group.
 In June 1997, Capitol, together with Virgin Records, absorbed EMI USA, which folded.

+In 2007, Capitol underwent a restructuring process due to the acquisition of its parent company EMI by Terra Firma Capital Partners, which resulted in Capitol incorporating all American branches of EMI and their respective catalogs (including the Virgin and Chrysalis Records branches in the United States) and changing the registration name from a public company to a private company and the creation of Capitol Music Group in the same year to help manage the catalog.

-Some American recordings originally owned by Capitol by international artists such as Tina Turner, Joe Cocker and the band Kraftwerk, were merged with EMI Records/Parlophone years before the sale of EMI Group to Universal Music, were included in the Parlophone Label Group (PLG) and were sold to Warner in 2013.
+Some American recordings originally owned by Capitol by international artists such as Tina Turner, Joe Cocker, and the band Kraftwerk were merged with EMI Records/Parlophone years before the sale of EMI Group to Universal Music, were included in the Parlophone Label Group (PLG), and were sold to Warner in 2013.